pdxiv/pdxiv.github.io/README.md

 ### How to convert .dat files to .json

-Since adventshark currently doesn't have file import functionality, old data files will first need to be converted to adventshark's `.json` format with an included Perl script: [scott2json.pl](scott2json.pl).
+Since adventshark currently doesn't have file import functionality, old "Scott Adams" data files from TRS-80 will first need to be converted to adventshark's `.json` format with an included Perl script: [scott2json.pl](scott2json.pl).

 #### Basic scott2json usage example (Linux/MacOSX)